Hasmonean Judea: Literature

 During the Hasmonean period, a significant body of literature developed; some of which has survived to the present day.
-This includes historiographical works, such as 1 Maccabees and 2 Maccabees, with the former composed in Judea and the latter in Egypt, influenced by contemporary events in Judea.
-Religious apocalyptic literature also flourished, including parts of the Book of Daniel and the Book of Enoch, both originating from the Land of Israel.
+This includes historiographical works, such as 1 Maccabees and 2 Maccabees.
+Religious apocalyptic literature also flourished, including the Book of Daniel, Book of Dream Visions, and also the Maccabees books, of which the former is apocalyptic and the latter is partially apocalyptic.
 Additionally, various other forms of religious literature were produced, addressing themes of ethics, law, and lifestyle.
 Notable examples include the Testaments of the Twelve Patriarchs and the Book of Jubilees, the latter of which presents a retelling of historical events from the creation of the world to the Exodus, purportedly dictated by an angel to Moses.

 Burial

 Rock-cut family tombs, common in Iron Age Judah, reappeared under the Hasmoneans as elite presence in Jerusalem increased.
 Ancient sources describe a now-lost mausoleum built by Simon at Modi'in—a monumental family tomb with seven pyramids—likely inspired by the Mausoleum at Halicarnassus; this model influenced later mausoleum-style memorials in Judea, and Jerusalem tombs adopted kokhim (burial niches; also known as loculi), Greek-style porches, and pyramidal or other markers that remained standard through the Second Temple period.
 Later Hasmonean rulers were no longer buried at Modi'in; Josephus indicates that both Hyrcanus and Jannaeus were interred in Jerusalem.